cedowens/SwiftBelt/README.md

 **To use the included mach-o:**

-1. Once downloaded, copy to the desired host and clear the quarantine attribute ($ xattr -c SwiftBelt) and set as executable ($ chmod +x SwiftBelt)
+1. Note: I did not sign the included mach-o.
+Therefore you will need to take these steps to remove the quarantine attribute in order to run: Once downloaded, copy to the desired host and clear the quarantine attribute ($ xattr -c SwiftBelt) and set as executable ($ chmod +x SwiftBelt)
 2. To see the help menu: ./SwiftBelt -h

 ***Help menu:***